 I could, of course, be making too much of the thoughts that follow.
 But I’ll share all the same.

 Once a runner, bounding along hills and dales or endlessly circling a red oval, I was rarely passed by other runners.
-Mostly, I can attribute that to the fact that I was a good runner, but also, there were many other runners quite capable of passing.
+Mostly, I can attribute that to the fact that I was a good runner, but also, there were many other runners quite capable of passing that simply never ran with.
 Now, I plod along a country road with a touch of lethargy in my legs.
 Recently I was passed—passed by a younger man and woman in bright stretchy clothes.
 A new generation, rolling on fresh legs.

 A metaphor perhaps?